dnotitia/qllm-infer/README.md

 ```
 #### **Perplexity on Wikitext & C4**
 - Perplexity after applying QRazor quantization
-- W4A16: Shows similar ppl with GPTQ up to groupsize of 32, but is more stable regardless of calibration dataset.
+- W4A16: Shows similar ppl with GPTQ up to groupsize of 32, but is more stable regardless of calibration dataset(Weights are all per-channel quantized).
 - W4A8: Weights are first quantized to INT8 and compressed to INT4 while Activations are first quanted to INT16 and compressed to INT8 with granularity of per-tensor for both cases.
 - W4A4: Weights are first quantized to INT8 and compressed to INT4 while Activations are first quanted to INT16 and compressed to INT4 with granularity of per-tensor for both cases.
 - W4KV4: Weights and KV caches are both first quantized to INT8 and compressed to INT4.